Health Care Professionals

 The environment in which we sponsor or support educational programs worldwide is complex, governed by a multitude of laws, regulations, and medical or industry association guidelines.
 We are committed to honoring them all in the countries in which we operate.

 CME programs that we support or sponsor are governed by an internal policy that is aligned with the appropriate standards and regulations to which the programs are held.
-Those standards, such as the Accreditation Council for Continuing Medical Education (ACCME) standards for commercial support of CME in the U.S., the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Practice, and the standards of the European Federation of Pharmaceutical Industry Associations (EFPIA).
+Those standards, such as the Accreditation Council for Continuing Medical Education (ACCME) standards for commercial support of CME in the U.S., the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA).
 These standards specify independence, financial disclosure, and other requirements applicable to CME programs sponsored by commercial entities, including pharmaceutical manufacturers.
 Click here to view a list of grants of more than $500 made to U.S. organizations by our company’s Global Human Health division in support of independent, accredited educational programs for health care professionals.

 U.S. MEDICAL FORUMS